tobiasraabe/software_patents/README.rst

     ANDNOT ("antigen" OR "antigenic" OR "chromatography" in specification)

-Whereas title is simply identified, specification is defined as the abstract and the description of the patent ([PATENTSVIEW]_ separates the description in [BH2007]_ definition into description and summary).
+Whereas the title is simply identified, the specification is defined as the abstract and the description of the patent ([PATENTSVIEW]_ separates the description in [BH2007]_ definition into description and summary).

 To replicate the algorithm, the project relies on two strategies.
 The first data source is `Google Patents <https://patents.google.com/>`_ where the texts